 Before connecting the device, make sure there is no damage.
 Check the power cable and the mains plug carefully before connecting.

 Electrical shocks can cause death or serious physical injury to personnel as well as pose risk to equipment.
 Ensure that no unauthorized persons are able to gain access to or come into contact with the device.
 Disconnect the device from the power supply before opening the device or the terminal box.
-Due to DC‐link capacitors, hazardous high voltage may remain for up to 3 minutes after disconnecting from the power supply.
-Never operate the device when the mains is not connected properly to earth.
+Due to DC-link capacitors, hazardous high voltage may remain for up to 3 minutes after disconnecting from the power supply.
+Never operate the device without the mains being correctly earthed.